Rosa Icela Rodríguez

-Rosa Icela Rodríguez Velázquez (born 5 September 1959) is a Mexican politician, journalist, and public servant affiliated with the National Regeneration Movement (Morena).
-She has been serving as the Secretary of the Interior since October 1, 2024, under the administration of President Claudia Sheinbaum.
+Rosa Icela Rodríguez Velázquez (born 5 September 1959) is a Mexican politician, journalist, and public servant.
+Currently affiliated with the National Regeneration Movement (Morena), she previously belonged to the Party of the Democratic Revolution (PRD).
+She has been serving as the Secretary of the Interior since 1 October 2024, under the administration of President Claudia Sheinbaum.

-Previously, Rodríguez held the position of Secretary of Security and Citizen Protection during the presidency of Andrés Manuel López Obrador (2020–2024), becoming the first woman in Mexican history to head the nation's public security portfolio.
+From 2020 to 2024, Rodríguez held the position of Secretary of Security and Citizen Protection during the presidency of Andrés Manuel López Obrador, where she was the first woman in Mexican history to head the nation's public security portfolio.
 Her tenure marked significant milestones in addressing public safety challenges and implementing reforms in Mexico's security strategy.

 Early life and education

 Rosa Icela Rodríguez was born in 1959 in Xilitla, San Luis Potosí, in the Huasteca Potosina region.
 At a young age, her family moved to Ciudad Valles, San Luis Potosí, where she completed her primary education.
 Later, she relocated to Mexico City, where she pursued journalism at the Carlos Septién García School of Journalism.
 She worked as a journalist for Televisa Radio, El Universal, La Afición, and La Jornada.